-Our project "Mujeres del Desierto y Mar" was selected as a model initiative under the Fostering Capacities for Sustainable Development in Mexico program, as a leading project for promoting women's inclusion
+Our project "Mujeres del Desierto y Mar" was selected as a model initiative under the Fostering Capacities for Sustainable Development in Mexico program, as a leading project for promoting women's inclusion in productive activities.

-Governance &
+Governance S

-The Ethics and

-Corporate Values

-Committee oversees

-and monitors

-compliance with

-our Code of Ethics
+The Ethics and Corporate Values Committee oversees and monitors compliance with our Code of Ethics and Conduct.

-and Conduct.

-The ESG Committeeevaluates our

-environmental, social,

-and governance

-performance,

-identifying risks and opportunities.
+The ESG Committee evaluates our environmental, social, and governance performance, identifying risks and opportunities.